tidalcycles/strudel/packages/osc/README.md

 websocket server running on port 8080
 ```

-Now open Supercollider (with the super dirt startup file)
+Now open Supercollider (with the super dirt startup file) or run `sclang`.

 Now open the REPL and type: